crcx/retroforth/doc/RETRO-Book.md

 keyboard input model.

-By doing this I was able to solve the biggest portability issue with the RETRO 10/11 model, and make a much simpler, cleaner language in the end.
+By doing this I was able to solve the biggest portability issue with the Retro 10/11 model, and make a much simpler, cleaner language in the end.

-## RETRO 11 (2011 - 2019): A Look Back
+## Retro 11 (2011 - 2019): A Look Back

-So it's now been about five years since the last release of RETRO
+So it's now been about five years since the last release of Retro
-11. While I still see some people obtaining and using it, I've moved on to the twelth generation of RETRO.
-It's time for me to finally retire RETRO 11.
+11. While I still see some people obtaining and using it, I've moved on to the twelth generation of Retro.
+It's time for me to finally retire Retro 11.

 As I prepare to do so, I thought I'd take a brief look back.

-RETRO 11 began life in 2011.
-It grew out of RETRO 10, which was the first version of RETRO to not be written in x86 assembly language.
+Retro 11 began life in 2011.
+It grew out of Retro 10, which was the first version of Retro to not be written in x86 assembly language.
 For R10 and R11, I wrote a portable virtual machine (with numerous implementations) and the Forth dialect was kept in an image file which ran on the VM.

-RETRO 10 worked, but was always a bit too sloppy and changed drastically between releases.
-The major goal of RETRO 11 was to provide a stable base for a five year period.
+Retro 10 worked, but was always a bit too sloppy and changed drastically between releases.
+The major goal of Retro 11 was to provide a stable base for a five year period.
 In retrospect, this was mostly achieved.
 Code from earlier releases normally needed only minor adjustments to run on later releases, though